 - Long-Horse Vault – We should note that this event did not yet include a springboard for the vaulting.
 George ran, leaped, and WON.

 Three medals were not enough for Eyser, however, who also scored two silver medals in these events:

 - Four-Event All-Around

 He also won a Bronze in the Horizontal bar.
 Following the events of the 1904 Olympics, George returned to his humble bookkeeping job.
 We know very little about his life over the following years.
-We like to think that he became a crime fighter but sadly, Batman wasn’t a ‘thing’ until 1939.
+We like to think he became a crime fighter, but unfortunately, Batman wasn’t a ‘thing’ until 1939.

 Anton Heida awarded George Eyser’s gold by mistake… refuses to return it.

 The Czech-American gymnast who won the most gold medals in the 1904 Olympics was Anton Heida.
 He scored five Golds in the following events:

 - Long-Horse Vault

 - All-Around title